 CT and MRI are done to determine location and extent of brain atrophy and to exclude other possible causes (eg, brain tumors, abscesses, stroke).
 FTDs are characterized by severely atrophic, sometimes paper-thin gyri in the temporal and frontal lobes.
 However, MRI or CT may not show these changes until late in FTD.
 Thus, FTDs and Alzheimer disease can usually be differentiated more easily by clinical criteria.
 For example, primary progressive aphasia differs from Alzheimer disease in that memory and visuospatial function are preserved and syntax and fluency are impaired.

-Positron emission tomography (PET) with fluorine-18 (18F)–labeled deoxyglucose (fluorodeoxyglucose, or FDG) may help differentiate Alzheimer disease from FTD by showing the location of hypometabolic areas.
+Positron emission tomography (PET) with fluorine-18 (18F)–labeled deoxyglucose (fluorodeoxyglucose, or FDG) may help differentiate Alzheimer disease from FTD by showing differences in location of hypometabolic areas.
 In Alzheimer disease, these areas are located in the posterior temporoparietal association cortex and posterior cingulate cortex; in FTD, they are located in the anterior regions—in the frontal lobes, anterior temporal cortex, and anterior cingulate cortex.

 There is no specific treatment for frontotemporal dementia.
 Treatment is generally supportive.
 For example, the environment should be bright, cheerful, and familiar, and it should be designed to reinforce orientation (eg, placement of large clocks and calendars in the room).
 Measures to ensure patient safety (eg, signal monitoring systems for patients who wander) should be implemented.